EladMotzny/unity-Brick-Breaker/README.md

 ## The Code:
 - The Paddle: We added to it the [moving ability](https://github.com/EladMotzny/unity-homework-8/blob/b01c0ece711d050e7e927ca2bf93a37b6a34ba1e/Brick%20Breaker/Assets/Scripts/Paddle.cs#L24-L25).
 And [freeze](https://github.com/EladMotzny/unity-homework-8/blob/b01c0ece711d050e7e927ca2bf93a37b6a34ba1e/Brick%20Breaker/Assets/Scripts/Paddle.cs#L19-L22) when the game is over or we proceed to the next level.

+- The Ball:
-- The Ball: We added the "Bouncy" built in script to make the bounce physics logical when the ball hits the wall, bricks and the paddle.
+  - We added the "Bouncy" built in script to make the bounce physics logical when the ball hits the wall, bricks and the paddle.
+  - When the ball falls to the bottom of the screen we [restart](https://github.com/EladMotzny/unity-homework-8/blob/b01c0ece711d050e7e927ca2bf93a37b6a34ba1e/Brick%20Breaker/Assets/Scripts/Ball.cs#L49-L58) it by putting it on the paddle and taking a life.
+    -When the ball hits any brick it makes a jumping sound.
+And if the brick breaks then it triggers the explosion prefab we created using the "Particle Effect" in Unity and adjusted it to our game.
+And to deny the over creation of explosion prefabs during the game we [destroy](https://github.com/EladMotzny/unity-homework-8/blob/b01c0ece711d050e7e927ca2bf93a37b6a34ba1e/Brick%20Breaker/Assets/Scripts/Ball.cs#L77) the object after a few seconds.
+Moreover we [update](https://github.com/EladMotzny/unity-homework-8/blob/b01c0ece711d050e7e927ca2bf93a37b6a34ba1e/Brick%20Breaker/Assets/Scripts/Ball.cs#L90) the score for every brick hit (except for the gray brick)